FiuuPayment/Cheatsheet-BestPractices-Fiuu_API/README.md

 ### Tips #2.
 The 3 endpoints to update payment status on merchant site
 When a payment is done by customer, how do we update the transaction status to the merchant?
 The 3 endpoints, i.e. Return URL, Notification URL, Callback URL serves as a mechanism to update merchant transaction status.
+You may find Fiuu's the API document for the implementation of the 3 endpoints here (https://github.com/FiuuPayment/Documentation-Fiuu_API_Spec/blob/main/%5Bofficial%20API%5D%20Fiuu%20API%20Spec%20for%20Merchant%20(v13.90).pdf).
 #### i.
 Return URL
 Realtime web browser or frontend redirection endpoint for hosted page, seamless integration, and shopping cart module.
 Impact user's UI/UX or journey in the whole payment process.
 DO NOT RELY ON THIS ENDPOINT TO UPDATE YOUR TRANSACTION STATUS, DUE TO IT BEING SUSCEPTIBLE TO MITM (MAN-IN-THE-MIDDLE) ATTACK, REFER TO NOTIFCATION URL FOR A MORE ROBUST STATUS UPDATE METHODOLOGY.
 #### ii.
 Notification URL